brunoribeiro94/php-upload/README.md

 ## Updating Composer
 -----------------

-Running `php composer.phar self-update` or equivalent will update a phar install with the latest version.
+Running `php composer.phar self-update` or `composer update` is equivalent you will update a phar install with the latest version.

 ## Installation from Source